dansleight/react-line-of-business-scaffold/README.md

 # react-line-of-business-scaffold

-The intent of this project is to create a React SPA front-end with a dotnet web-api back-end with a flexible configuration to use as a scaffold for new line-of-business (admin) projects.
+The intent of this project is to create a React SPA front-end with either a dotnet web-api back-end or a python fastapi back-end, either with a flexible configuration to use as a scaffold for new line-of-business (admin) projects.

 I use scaffold purposefully.
 The intent is to give the developer a canvas, not a framework.
 Once you have instantiated your own copy, do what you need to have it fit your needs.

 ## Current State

-There is currently just a React application, using Vite. `npm i` followed by `npm run dev` should get it running.

-Like almost all work, this is very derived.
-The purpose of this endeavor is not to reinvent anything, but to put together a particular set of tools that fits in certain line-of-business scenarios without looking so much like a typical line-of-business application.
+Both a WebAPI/C# and a FastAPI/Python are in place, in various states of readiness.
+The C# probably more ready than the Python, but it's getting there.

+The SPA is pretty far along, and really just lacks some polish, and perhaps more examples.
+I'd really like to establish a few capablities:
+- Create a forms pattern that uses the generated contracts to help with generation and validation.
+Creating and binding forms should be really easy with this framework.
+- Be able to easiliy bind collections of data to a grid.
+I'd like to use the free version of AG-Grid, as I believe it is well enhanced by buying licensing, especially in a line-of-bussiness scenario.

 ## Documentation